Link Search Menu Expand Document

 User Authentication

-End user authentication is available for various API endpoints.
+End-user authentication is available for various API endpoints.
 User authentication uses HTTP headers containing user ID and session key values obtained from the login API endpoint.
 The following headers must be passed to any API endpoint using user authentication:

 Spaaza is often configured to pass end-user authentication requests through to a 3rd party authentication service such as an e-commerce or identity API, meaning end-user authentication details do not need to be kept in Spaaza’s data store.